Ibrahim Sirkeci: Biography

-Ibrahim Sirkeci was born in 1972 in İzmir, Turkey.
+Ibrahim Sirkeci was born in 1973 in İzmir, Turkey.
 He received his BA in Political Science and Public Administration from Bilkent University, Ankara and PhD in Human Geography from the University of Sheffield.

 Sirkeci has an academic career spanning over two decades at various universities including the University of Salford, Manchester, UK He served at the European Business School London of Regent's University London from 2005 to 2021.
 He also worked as a Leverhulme Research Fellow at the Centre for the Study of Ethnicity and Citizenship, University of Bristol, and also as assistant professor at a private university in Ankara, Turkey.

 Ibrahim Sirkeci is one of the founders of the Association of British Turkish Professionals, a non-profit community interest company.

-He is the editor of several international peer-reviewed scholarly journals including Migration Letters, Transnational Business and Management, and Goc Dergisi.
+He is the editor of several international peer-reviewed scholarly journals including Border Crossing', Transnational Education Review', Migration and Diversity', and Goc Dergisi.
 He authored several books including Cultures of Migration published by University of Texas Press in 2011, and The Environment of Insecurity in Turkey and the Emigration of Turkish Kurds to Germany, was published by Edwin Mellen Press in 2006.